gabegm/DataEngineering/data-engineering/theory.md

 ## What are prepared statements?

 A parameterised and reusable SQL query where SQL commands and user provided data are kept separate from each other to be executed safely, preventing SQL injection vulnerabilities.

+## ER vs. Dimensional Modeling: What’s the difference?

+Two data modeling techniques, however ER modeling is used for Online Transaction Processing (OLTP) applications while dimensional modeling is suggested for Online Analytical Processing (OLAP).

+ER modeling consists of entities and relationships, optimises for CRUD activity, limits data redundancy, and promotes normalisation.

+Relational modeling consists of facts and dimensions, optimises for high select activity, and promotes data redundancy and de-normalisation.

+## OLTP vs. OLAP: What’s the difference?

+Both are forms of data processing.
+Online Transaction Processing (OLTP) captures, stores, and processes data from transactions in real time.

+Online Analytical Processing (OLAP) uses complex queries to analyse aggregated historical data from OLTP systems.